matrix-org/matrix-spec-proposals/proposals/3517-mention-pushrule.md

 ## Proposal

-This proposal aims to change that, adding the following push rule;
+This proposal aims to change that, adding the following default push rule:

 ```json
 {